gvbrookfield/medicare-partd-spend-drivers-powerbi/README.md

 **Years analyzed in report visuals:** 2022–2023 (designed to refresh as CMS publishes new years)

 **Therapeutic classification (ATC):**
-- ATC therapeutic class fields were sourced from **CMS-provided reference fields** and **WHO ATC/DDD reference data**.
+- ATC therapeutic class fields were sourced from CMS-provided reference fields and WHO ATC/DDD reference data.
-- Where ATC mappings were missing, I resolved mappings using the **NIH RxNorm API** based on generic drug names.
+- Where ATC mappings were missing, I resolved mappings using the NIH RxNorm API based on generic drug names.
-- The final ATC mapping is stored as a **local mapping table** in the model to keep the Power BI report self-contained and refreshable.
+- The final ATC mapping is stored as a local mapping table in the model to keep the Power BI report self-contained and refreshable.

 ---